 Although sleep apnea is the condition most commonly associated with a MAD, that isn't the only sleep issue it can treat.
-The devices can also be helpful for patients who snore and for those who grind their teeth.
-It's worth noting that sleep apnea can often lead to bruxism, or grinding the teeth at night, so using a MAD can help kill two birds with one stone.
+The devices can also be helpful if you snore or if you grind your teeth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.